 For more information about the WiSys Spark Grant Program, email [email protected].

-- Funds can be used for supplies and expenses as well as salary for undergraduate student workers (excluding fringe benefits); salary for faculty will be considered but should not represent more than 50% of the requested budget.
+- Funds can be used for supplies and expenses (S&E) as well as salary for undergraduate student workers; salary for faculty will be considered at the discretion of the campus but should not represent more than 50% of the requested budget.
 Salary for student workers is not allowed for student projects.
-Funding for travel to scientific conferences and publications costs is not allowed.
+Funding for fringe benefits is allowed for the 21/22 program only and should be included within the $10,000 budget.
+Applicants are encouraged to maximize the amount of funding available for projects and direct the majority (if not all) of the budget to student stipends and/S&E. Funding for travel to scientific conferences and publications costs is not allowed.

 - Applicants must follow each campus’ internal grant submission and approval process and use the WiSys Spark Grant application form provided below for their project proposal.
 Project proposals should not exceed three pages in length.